 Sec.
 660. Use of Alternative Materials

-Encourages the department to examine the use of alternative road surface materials, including recycled materials.
+Encourages the department to examine the use of alternative road surface materials, including recycled materials and flexible concrete.
 Provides for a report due by March 1 of each year.

 Sec.
 661. Alternative Design and Material Study Group